microsoft/sarif-tutorials/docs/Fitness-for-purpose-automatic-bug-filing.md

 In the following list of requirements, "should" means that the validator should produce a `"warning"`-level message, and "must" means that the validator should produce an `"error"`-level message.
 In any case where this is not the default behavior for the rule, the configuration file (see below) can adjust the rule's level.

 - Result `message` objects should provide the `id` and `arguments` properties (as opposed to only providing the `text` property).
-This is important because the result macthing algorithm (implemented in the [SARIF Multitool's](Multitool.md) `match-results-forward` command) includes message id and arguments in its matching criteria.
+This is important because the result matching algorithm (implemented in the [SARIF Multitool's](Multitool.md) `match-results-forward` command) includes message id and arguments in its matching criteria.

 - The `run` object must provide the `versionControlProvenance` property.
 The bug filer uses this information (which includes the URL of the repo containing the files that were analyzed) to decide which team should be assigned the filed bugs.